hmrc/income-tax-mtd-changelog/README.md

 ---
 ### 16 August 2023

-The following changes are now available in sandbox:

 #### self-assessment-bsas-api

-New API Version v4.0 is now available
+New version 4.0 is now available in sandbox.
+Currently there are no differences with 3.0, but the changes will start to appear in sandbox soon.

 ---
 ### 14 August 2023